sealkeen/MediaStreamer/Readme.md

 	CompositionsPage: Fix "Rename to Standard" check menu item button -> enable renaming the file to match pattern "Artist – Title (Year if exists)".

 WPF.Net40 / WPFNetCore3.1 / DataAccess.Net40 / DataAccessNetCore3.1
-	Merge into single project WPF's
+	Merge into single project WPF's with WPF Targeted net40 and netcoreapp3.1

 RAMControl (WPF/Components):
 	Integrate the XamarinMediaManager into the Windows (WPF) Application for both Net40 (EF 6) and NetCore3.1 (EFCore 5);